solana-labs/solana/docs/src/developing/clients/javascript-reference.md

 [SourceDocumentation](https://solana-labs.github.io/solana-web3.js/classes/StakeProgram.html)

-The StakeProgram facilitates staking SOL and delegating them to any validators on the network.
-You can use StakeProgram to create a stake account, stake some SOL, authorize accounts for withdrawal of your stake, deactivate your stake, and withdraw your funds.
+The StakeProgram facilitates staking SAND and delegating them to any validators on the network.
+You can use StakeProgram to create a stake account, stake some SAND, authorize accounts for withdrawal of your stake, deactivate your stake, and withdraw your funds.
 The StakeInstruction class is used to decode and read more instructions from transactions calling the StakeProgram

 #### Example Usage